5 Family Christmas Activities That Aren’t Opening Presents or Eating Food

 If you have more people, add Joseph, more wise men, animals, and an innkeeper.
 You could even put an Angel Gabriel in there to tell Mary she is pregnant.

-Acting out the nativity is a favorite family Christmas activity to do again and again.
+Acting out the nativity is one of the favorite family fun Christmas activities for kids to do again and again.

 Have Fun With These Family Christmas Activities!

-These activities can be modified to fit your family and its needs as well as the holiday you are celebrating.
+These Christmas activities for kids and adults alike can be modified to fit your family and its needs, as well as the holiday season you are celebrating.
 Who says you can’t build a gingerbread house on New Year’s Eve?

-My family has had so much fun doing some of these family Christmas activities and livening up our holidays a little bit.
+My family has had a wonderful time and so much holiday spirit and fun doing some of these family Christmas activities and livening up our own holiday decor and holiday spirit just a little.

 The best part is that for team family Christmas activities, we choose our partner out of a hat.
 So I could be working with my sister’s partner, and she could be working with our mom.

-We even made a rule that if you pick your partner out of the hat, you have to choose again.
+We even made a rule that if you pick your partner out of the hat, you have to select again.
 This way, we get to work with people one-on-one that we normally wouldn’t!

-It really brought our family closer together and helped us get to know one another better.
-I look forward to the holidays so much more now than I have since I was a kid!
+It really brought our church service and family closer together and helped us get to know one another better.
+I look forward to the next holiday party season so much more now than I have since I was a kid!

-Let me know on my Facebook page (Catt Editing) if you use any of these ideas.
-I’d love to see pictures of your family enjoying these activities!
+Let me know on my Facebook page (Catt Editing) if you use any of these festive ideas.
+I’d love to see pictures of your family enjoying these Christmas activities or kids!

 About the Author of 5 Family Christmas Activities